Alor Island: Language

 The majority of the more than fifteen indigenous languages spoken on Alor belong to the Papuan (non-Austronesian) family of Alor languages.
 These include Abui, Adang, Hamap, Kabola, Kafoa, Woisika, Kelon, and Kui.
-In addition, Alorese is a Malayo-Polynesian language which is spoken along the coast of the western and southern Bird's Head of Alor Island and in places on surrounding islands.
+In addition, Alorese is a Malayo-Polynesian language which is spoken along the coast of the western and southern Bird's Head of Alor Island and in places on surrounding islands; it is a dialect of Lamaholot which is spoken in East Flores and the Solor Archipelago.

 Many of the Papuan languages of Alor are endangered and are no longer being actively acquired by children.
 Some languages have fewer than 1000 speakers remaining.
 Significant linguistic documentation efforts have been undertaken recently by Leiden University.
 The language of daily communication is Alor Malay, a unique Malay variety with some similarities to Kupang Malay.
 Indonesian is taught in schools and used widely in media.

 Transportation

 Alor is served by Alor Mali Airport (ARD).
 The airport is small, and all incoming and outgoing flights are thus via Kupang Airport (KOE).
-Alor is serviced 3–4 times daily by both Lion Air (Wings) and NAM Air.
+Alor is serviced 3–4 times daily by both Wings Air and NAM Air.
 Flights originating in Bali, Surabaya or Jakarta with the final destination of Alor stop in Kupang to change planes.
 There are no direct services from Labuan Bajo, Ende, Maumere or Makassar.